Genetic Information

 Related Variants in This Domain

-No evidence of other pathogenic variants at position 45 in gene ETV6
+No evidence of other pathogenic variants at this position in gene ETV6.

 Functional Studies & Therapeutic Relevance